Shakiba-Bolbolian-Khah/Shakiba-Bolbolian-Khah.github.io/index.md

 							</div>
 							<div class="col-md-8" style="padding-top: 30px;">
 								<p>Hi!
 I am <strong>Shakiba Bolbolian Khah</strong>, a senior undergraduate computer engineering student at the University of Tehran.
-									I am a learning enthusiast and love computers.
 									I will graduate from university in several months, and I want to pursue graduate studies. </p>
 								<p>	I have become familiar with different aspects of systems and programming during my education and
 									implemented several projects to solve practical problems using multiple programming languages and tools.</p>